yashas-13/pharmacuz/README.md

    - `GET /super_stockist/requests` – list requests

 These endpoints illustrate how RBAC can be implemented.
 The data is stored in memory for demonstration purposes.

+### Sample Product Data
+An initial list of products scraped from [Cuzon Pharmaceuticals](https://cuzonpharma.com/products.html) is included in `backend/data/products.json`.
+This file is loaded when the manufacturer blueprint is initialized so `GET /manufacturer/products` will return this sample inventory by default.